mdn/content/files/en-us/web/javascript/reference/global_objects/parseint/index.md

 For radices above `10`, letters of the English alphabet indicate numerals greater than `9`.
 For example, for hexadecimal numbers (base `16`), `A` through `F` are used.
 The letters are case-insensitive.

-`parseInt` understands exactly two signs: `+` for positive, and `-` for negative (since ECMAScript 1).
+`parseInt` understands exactly two signs: `+` for positive, and `-` for negative.
 It is done as an initial step in the parsing after whitespace is removed.
 If no signs are found, the algorithm moves to the following step; otherwise, it removes the sign and runs the number-parsing on the rest of the string.

 If `parseInt` encounters a character that is not a numeral in the specified `radix`, it ignores it and all succeeding characters and returns the integer value parsed up to that point.
 For example, although `1e3` technically encodes an integer (and will be correctly parsed to the integer `1000` by [`parseFloat()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat)), `parseInt("1e3", 10)` returns `1`, because `e` is not a valid numeral in base 10.
 Because `.` is not a numeral either, the return value will always be an integer.